 It was a pleasure to be asked to give a presentation on batik for the Derby Quilters Group at The Derbyshire Federation of Women’s Institutes H.Q.

 After arriving in a cold gale this morning I was greeted warmly by the club secretary Margaret Smith and some friendly group members.
 I quickly got to work setting up the demo whilst husband and technical wizard Jamie wrangled wires and lap-toppy things ready for the slide-show.
-Through a whistle stop tour we covered introductions, batik history and context, tools of the trade and batik methods all before the coffee break!
+Through a whistle-stop tour we covered introductions, batik history and context, tools of the trade and batik methods all before the coffee break!

-After the break I talked a bit about my own work and some alternative methods, the work of other batik artists, The Batik Guild and about batik with specific relevance to quilting.
+After the coffee-break I talked a bit about my own work, my role within ‘The Batik Guild’ and we looked at some of the alternative methods of working with wax as a resist.
+We considered the work of other contemporary batik artists and I introduced batik examples with specific relevance to quilting.
 We looked at pattern and motif, dyes and colour fixing, different waxes and some of the alternative designer batik fabrics.
-I finished up by showing a series of time-lapsed videos I had filmed of the batik process of some quilting inspired fabrics I’d made, plus a slide show of some beautiful quilts from around the globe.
-These were inspirational examples of where my world and the quilters world happily meet together.
+I finished up by showing a series of time-lapsed videos I had filmed of the batik process, sharing some quilting inspired fabrics I’d made, plus a slide show of some beautiful quilts from around the globe.
+These were inspirational examples of where my world and the quilters world happily meet in the middle.